Gadhafi's son announces candidacy for president of Libya | Politics

 The son and one-time heir apparent of late Libyan dictator Moammar Gadhafi announced Sunday his candidacy for the country's presidential election next month, Libya's election agency said.

-Seif al-Islam submitted his candidacy papers in the southern town of Sabah, the agency said in a statement.
+Seif al-Islam, who is wanted by the International Criminal Court on charges of crimes against humanity related to the 2011 uprising, submitted his candidacy papers in the southern town of Sabha, 650 km (400 miles) south of the capital of Tripoli, the High National Elections Commission said in a statement.

 Gadhafi's son was captured by fighters late in 2011, the year when a popular uprising toppled his father after more than 40 years in power.
 Moammar Gadhafi was later killed amid the ensuing fighting that would turn into a civil war.

-In a video released by the elections office where he registered, Seif al-Islam addressed the camera said that God will decide the right path for the country's future.
-He wore a traditional Libyan robe and turban and spectacles.
+In a video shared by an election official, Seif al-Islam addressed the camera, saying that God will decide the right path for the country's future.
+He wore spectacles and a traditional Libyan robe and turban.
+It was the first time in years that Seif al-Islam appeared in public.

 The long-awaited vote still faces challenges, including unresolved issues over election laws and occasional infighting among armed groups.
 Other obstacles include the deep rift that remains between the country's east and west, split for years by the war, and the presence of thousands of foreign fighters and troops.